777arc/textbook/content/doa.rst

 Note the phase shifts between elements like we expect to happen (unless the signal arrives at boresight in which case it will reach all elements at the same time and there wont be a shift, set theta to 0 to see).
 Element 0 appears to arrive first, with the others slightly delayed.
 Try adjusting the angle and see what happens.

-One thing we didnt bother doing yet- let's add noise to this recieved signal.
+One thing we didn't bother doing yet- let's add noise to this received signal.
 AWGN with a phase shift applied is still AWGN, and we want to apply the noise after the array factor is applied, because each element experiences an independent noise signal.

 .. code-block:: python